Open-Attestation/decentralized-renderer-react-components/README.md

 - `templateRegistry`: The configuration of the templates handled by the decentralized renderer. `templateRegistry` is an object where each key holds an array of `Template Configuration`.

   One `Template Configuration` consists of:
-  - `id`: A unique identifier withing the current array of the template
+  - `id`: A unique identifier within the current array of the template
-  - `label`: A string to represent what the template is
+  - `label`: A string to represent what the template is (used when verifiers display tabs)
   - `template`: A `Template`, i.e. a React component that will render a document
 - `attachmentToComponent`: A function that maps attachments to the component depending on the attachment type.